 7. Green Beans

-Pumpkin is high in fiber and does wonders for the digestive system.
+Pumpkin is high in fibre and does wonders for the digestive system.
 It’s rich in fatty acids, which are good for the skin and fur.
 Pumpkin also contains beta-carotene, antioxidants, and tons of healthy minerals.
 Be sure to serve canned pumpkin (not raw, sweetened, or spiced).
 Add a tablespoon to your dog’s usual meal.
 You can freeze excess pumpkin in ice trays, then thaw and serve as needed.

 Try our recipe for peanut butter pumpkin softies.

 This leafy green vegetable is loaded with nutritional benefits for humans and dogs.
-Spinach contains vitamins A, B, C, and K, as well as calcium, iron, fiber, manganese, folate, and potassium.
+Spinach contains vitamins A, B, C, and K, as well as calcium, iron, fibre, manganese, folate, and potassium.
 It boosts the immune system, heart health, energy levels, and vitality.
 Offer your dog blandly cooked spinach (no butter, onions, garlic, salt, or pepper), and be sure to chop the leaves well before sharing.
 It also helps to incorporate spinach into your dog’s usual meal (rather than serving on its own) so it’s easier to chew and swallow.

 10. Sweet Potatoes

-Sweet potatoes are high in fiber, and they contain vitamin B6, vitamin C, several beneficial minerals, and beta-carotene, which is thought to help protect against cancer and heart disease.
+Sweet potatoes are high in fibre, and they contain vitamin B6, vitamin C, several beneficial minerals, and beta-carotene, which is thought to help protect against cancer and heart disease.
 Add a teaspoon (for small dogs) to a tablespoon (for large dogs) of steamed or boiled sweet potatoes to your pet’s usual bowl of food.
 Make sure to avoid candied yams, which are high in sugar.

-A watermelon is like a giant health-bomb!
+Watermelon is like a giant health-bomb!
 It’s low in calories and packed with nutrients, like potassium, beta-carotene, and magnesium.
 It also contains vitamins A, B6, and C, and helps boost immune system health.
 Be sure to remove the watermelon’s seeds before sharing and don’t offer your dog the rind, which is difficult to chew and digest.

 Not sure how to get more vegetables into your dog’s diet?
 You can dehydrate them to use as cheap and healthy treats.